 At that time van der Poorten had already begun to collect Mahler's works.
 Twenty-five years have now passed since Mahler's death, and three years since van der Poorten's.
 Recently, in memory of van der Poorten, we1 have finished van der Poorten's project and established the Kurt Mahler Archive.
-The Archive is hosted by the Centre for Computer-Assisted Research Mathematics and its Applications (CARMA),2 which is located at the University of Newcastle, Australia.
-It can be found using the following URL: http://carma.newcastle.edu.au/mahler/index.html
+The Archive is hosted by the Centre for Computer-Assisted Research Mathematics and its Applications (CARMA), which is located2 at the University of Newcastle, Australia.
+It can be found at http://carma.newcastle.edu.au/mahler/index.html.